Benchmarking foundation potentials against quantum chemistry methods for predicting molecular redox potentials

 The second type of reaction relevant to flow-based electrochemical carbon removal is the PCET reaction, i.e., \ce{Q + 2H+ + 2e-} $\rightarrow$ \ce{H2Q}.
 We adopted the experimentally reported PCET redox potentials from Ref.~\cite{fornari_pcet-ph_2021} and \cite{wedege_ph-exptl_2016} for the second group of benchmarks.
 The test set includes 28 quinone compounds, some bearing polar functional groups (e.g., sulfonic acid, amino, and hydroxyl groups) that impart excellent water solubility.
 Given that the PCET reaction involves protons, we followed the original protocol and employed the reported absolute Gibbs free energy of the aqueous proton, $G_{(\text{aq})} \left(\ce{H+}\right) = -11.45$ eV~\cite{tissandier_protons_1998,zhan_protons_2001}.
 The experimental data report potentials relative to the SHE in the aqueous phase, with the SHE referenced to the vacuum level at 4.44 V \cite{trasatti_she_1986}.

 The benchmark results are presented in Table~\ref{tab:pcet_ph}.
-DFT calculations follow a similar trend to the previous results: range-separated functionals performed better overall, with $\omega$B97X-V and $\omega$B97M-D3(BJ) yielding the best results (MAEs of 0.096 V and 0.086 V, respectively).
-In addition, MACE-OMol performs satisfactorily on this dataset.
-It achieves an MAE of 0.101 V, and improves to 0.098 V with target DFT single-point energy correction.
-Unlike its poor performance with reactive ions forming via ET, MACE-OMol shows greater precision in predicting the energies of neutral molecules or those with ionic functional groups (e.g., \ce{SO3-}), consistently demonstrating comparable results to the $\omega$B97M-V DFT.
+DFT calculations follow a similar trend to the previous results: range-separated functionals performed better overall, with $\omega$B97M-D3(BJ) yielding the best results (MAE: 0.083 V).
+In addition, MACE-OMol and UMA-s perform satisfactorily on this dataset, achieving MAEs of 0.099 V and 0.097 V. Notably, the subsequent target DFT single-point energy correction resulted in a marginal change to the MAE (0.097 V and 0.096 V, respectively), suggesting that FPs already provide highly accurate redox potentials for these PCET reactions.
+Unlike its poor performance with reactive ions forming via ET, FPs show greater precision in predicting the energies of neutral molecules or those with ionic functional groups (e.g., \ce{SO3-}), consistently demonstrating comparable results to the $\omega$B97M-V DFT.